-If the Oracle Universal Installer (OUI) does not display the Node Selection page, then perform clusterware diagnostics by executing the olsnodes -v command from the CRS home/bin directory and analyzing its output.
+If the Oracle Universal Installer (OUI) does not display the Node Selection page, then perform clusterware diagnostics by executing the olsnodes -v command from the binary directory in your CRS home (CRS home/bin on UNIX-based systems and CRS home\BIN on Windows-based systems) and analyzing its output.
 Refer to your clusterware documentation if the detailed output indicates that your clusterware is not running.